libraryofcelsus/Aetherius_AI_Assistant/readme.md

 32. Next, navigate to the models tab.
 Uncheck the autoload models box and then input "TheBloke/Llama-2-13B-chat-GPTQ" into the downloads box.
 Other models may work, but this is the one that is tested.

 33. Once the download is completed, reload the model selection menu and then select the model.
-Change the model loader to Exllama and set the max_seq_len to "4096".
+Change the model loader to Exllamav2 and set the max_seq_len to "4096".
 Set the "gpu_split" to .5 under your Gpu's max Vram.

 34. Click the "load" button and load the model.
 The Oobabooga API bots should now work!

+Settings Json and Prompts can be found in the Aetherius_API folder.

 -----